pmjones/adr/README.md

 You can review an extended set of sample ADR code [here](/pmjones/mvc-refinement/tree/master/example-code).

-## Benefits and Drawbacks

-One benefit overall is that the pattern more closely describes the day-to-day work of web interactions.
-A request comes in and gets dispatched to an action; the action interacts with the domain, and then builds a response.
-The response work, including both headers and content, is cleanly separated from the action work.

-One drawback is that we end up with more classes in the application.
-Not only does each _Action_ go in its own class, each _Responder_ also goes in its own class.

-This drawback may not be so terrible in the longer term.
-Individual classes may lead to cleaner or less-deep inheritance hierachies.
-It may also lead to  better testability of the _Action_ separate from the _Responder_.
-These will play themselves out differently in different systems.

-## Missing Elements
+## Commentary

 This pattern concentrates on the refinement of _Model-View-Controller_, and not on the entirety of web applications.
 Therefore, it intentionally omits some elements commonly found in web applications, particularly anything related to a _Front Controller_.

 The ADR pattern does not describe a routing or dispatching element, nor how the _Action_ and _Responder_ relate to a dispatcher.
 Routing and dispatching are more properly the purview of _Front Controller_, and there are many ways for the _Action_, _Responder_, and any _Front Controller_ mechanism to interact: